J&J must pay $4 million in punitive damages in latest asbestos cancer trial

 Of Wednesday’s $21.7 million in compensatory damages, J&J was assigned 67 percent of the liability, Anderson’s lawyer, Chris Panatier, said.

-In addition to J&J, Anderson and her husband last year sued a unit of Imerys SA (IMTP.PA), Cyprus Amax Minerals, a unit of Brenntag (BNRGn.DE), Honeywell International (HON.N) and other talc suppliers.
+In addition to J&J, Anderson and her husband last year sued a unit of Imerys SA, Cyprus Amax Minerals, a unit of Brenntag, Honeywell International and other talc suppliers.
 It was not immediately clear whether any companies besides J&J were subject to the verdict.

 The Imerys unit, Imerys Talc America, was previously dismissed from the lawsuit, a spokesman said.